American drivers are watching.

-So, why are so many Americans afraid of self-driving vehicles?
+So, why are so many Americans still afraid of self-driving vehicles?

-“Giving up control of a vehicle – one that’s often carrying your most precious cargo – is a scary thought for many Americans,” wrote Greg Bannon, AAA director of automotive engineering.
+“Giving up control of a vehicle – one that’s often carrying your most precious cargo – is a scary thought for many Americans,” Brannon explained previously.
 “However, it’s important to understand that the evolution from today’s vehicles to driverless vehicles will be gradual.”

 Here’s what Bannon believes ultimately will help drivers make the transition to such technology: